 One of the problems of the RCQ is its non-well established factor structure.
 Different studies have identified a different number of components.
-Using a principal components approach, Rollnick et al. (1992) and Rodríguez-Martos et al. (2000) found a three component structure that was not confirmed by studies from Hannöver et al (2002) and Defuentes-Merillas et al (2002), that found a two component structure (Component 1 - precontemplation + contemplation; and Component 2 - action).
+Using a principal components approach, Rollnick et al. (1992) and Rodríguez-Martos et al. (2000) found a three component structure that was not confirmed by studies from Hannöver et al. (2002) and Defuentes-Merillas et al. (2002), that found a two component structure (Component 1 - precontemplation + contemplation; and Component 2 - action).
 These later two studies, divided the component one items by its loading signals and scored the scale following the original study.

 Two studies using confirmatory factors analyzes reached different results.
-Budd and Rollnick (1996) found poor fit indexes for the 3 factor model treating them as correlated and proposed as an alternative an one factor model that measures readiness to change.
-On the other hand, Forsberg et al. (2003) found that the 1 factor model had a poor fit (RMSEA = .12; CFI = .83) and the 3 factor solution had a better fit (RMSEA = .06; CFI = .96).
+Budd and Rollnick (1996) found poor fit indexes for the three factor model treating them as correlated and proposed as an alternative an one factor model that measures readiness to change.
+In contrast, Forsberg et al. (2003) found that the one factor model had a poor fit (RMSEA = .12; CFI = .83) and the three factor solution had a better fit (RMSEA = .06; CFI = .96).

-However, most of the RCQ validation studies have used the the method of principal components analysis (Defuentes-Merillas et al., 2002; Hannöver et al., 2002; Rodríguez-Martos et al., 2000; Rollnick et al., 1992).
-The principal component analysis is not the most appropriated method to study the factorial structure of scales as pointed out by Fabrigar, Wegener, MacCallum and Stragan (1999).
-Furthermore, the RCQ studies used Pearson's correlations, which are not recommended to deal with polytomous items (Holgado–Tello, Chacón–Moscoso, Barbero–García, & Vila–Abad, 2010).
-To overcome these limitations, we propose the use of polychoric correlations and the use of factorial analysis in this study.
+Most of the RCQ validation studies have used the method of principal components analysis (Defuentes-Merillas et al., 2002; Hannöver et al., 2002; Rodríguez-Martos et al., 2000; Rollnick et al., 1992), even though it is not the most appropriated method to study the factorial structure of scales as pointed out by Fabrigar, Wegener, MacCallum and Stragan (1999).
+Furthermore, the RCQ studies used Pearson's correlations, which are not recommended to deal with polytomous items.
+In order to overcome these limitations, the use of polychoric correlations and the use of factorial analysis would be a more suitable solution (Holgado–Tello, Chacón–Moscoso, Barbero–García, & Vila–Abad, 2010).

-Due to its short length and reasonable psychometric properties, RCQ-12 was included as an instrument in the Drinkless
+Due to its short length and reasonable psychometric properties, RCQ-12 was used to classify alcohol users into stages of change in the “Beber Menos” intervention the Brazilian version of Drinkless (available at www.bebermenos.org.br) a fully automated web-based intervention to reduce alcohol consumption of problematic users.
+This intervention is a six weeks program including electronic screening, a tailored brief intervention and referral to treatment.
+User information were collected through psychometric instruments and others user inputs like page views in order to deliver personalized feedback.
+The original Dutch version of this intervention (Riper, Kramer, Smit, Conjunm Schippers & Cuijpers, 2008) was translated and adapted into Portuguese, Spanish, Russian, Hindi, and English by the World Health Organization.

-intervention to classify its users into the stages of change before the intervention.
-We aimed in this study: (1) to evaluate the psychometric properties of the Brazilian Portuguese version of “Readiness to change questionnaire” (RCQ)for internet use; (2) to compare the factorial structure found in the first objective with models proposed by literature using a confirmatory factor analysis; and (3) to create a more appropriate score that can be used in future comparisons among Drinkless versions.
+We aimed in this study: (1) to evaluate the psychometric properties of the Brazilian Portuguese version of “Readiness to change questionnaire” (RCQ-12) used in the “Beber Menos” web-based intervention; (2) to compare the factorial structure found in the first aim with models proposed by literature using a confirmatory factor analysis with polychoric correlations matrices; and (3) to create a more appropriate score that can be used in future comparisons among Drinkless versions.

 Methods

-Drinkless intervention: The “Beber Menos” intervention (Drink less, www.bebermenos.org.br) is a fully automated web-based intervention to reduce alcohol consumption of problematic users.
-Developed and maintained by the World Health Organization, the original Dutch version (insert citations of Riper here) was translated into Portuguese, Spanish, Russian, Hindi, and English.
-Drinkless is an electronic screening, brief intervention and referral to treatment (e-SBIRT).

 Sample characteristics